 Poetic Justice (1993)

-This film taught us about how hurt can pull at your heartstrings even after the end of the last thread, and you have to face it until you’re strong enough to build a bridge to overcome that pain.
-Through Justice’s character, we saw patience and a yearning for change within self but also fear that the same thing may happen again or it’s almost unfair to be put into a situation where it possibly could.
+This film taught us about how hurt can pull at your heartstrings even after the end of the last thread and you have to face it until you’re strong enough to build a bridge to overcome that pain.
+Through Justice’s character, we saw patience and a yearning for change within self but also fear that the same thing may happen again or it’s almost unfair to be put into a situation, where it possibly could.
 But whether we like it or not, love is bound to happen and like we’ve all heard many times, you can’t help who you love and you can’t fight a feeling.
-With Lucky’s interference into Justice’s life, almost as if it was the right place but the wrong time. they were able to teach one another about feelings and how strong they are, how they can change you as a person and hopefully more so for the better than worse.
-They started off absolutely not even wanting to be in the same presence as one another but found out that they were both suspects of blaming everyone else for why they weren’t where they wanted to be.
+With Lucky’s interference into Justice’s life, almost as if it was the right place but the wrong time, they were able to teach one another about feelings and how strong they are, how they can change you as a person and hopefully more so for the better than worse.
+They started off absolutely not even wanting to be in the same presence as one another, but found out that they were both suspects of blaming everyone else for why they weren’t where they wanted to be.
 The result of this, as we saw Justice slowly but surely let her guard down and Lucky learning to listen to another voice than his own, ended up with them eventually letting go of their egos for each other.
 Hence, let that ego go, it could be blocking a blessing.

 Also the importance of self-worth and having boundaries reflected through Iesha and Chicago’s ‘situationship.’
-Chicago was a self-obsessed, narcissist needing someone to feed that negative energy off.
+Chicago was a self-obsessed narcissist, needing someone to feed that negative energy off.
 Iesha, her priorities were out of whack, and she had the capability of being securely independent but thought a man could fill the void of blocking out her problems of being a potential alcoholic and alone.
 Although Lucky didn’t step in at first, once Chicago wrongfully put his hands on Iesha, he eventually did and that should be an example for any men in that situation looking upon another man disrespecting a woman in any physical or mental matter.

 The Inkwell (1994)

 The Inkwell has to be one of the most underrated coming of age films in general.
-We won’t even say “coming of age, black films,’ because it doesn’t need that label to solidify its worth.
+We won’t even say “coming of age, black film,’ because it doesn’t need that label to solidify its worth.